-CELIA R. CAPUTI DAILEADER, Professor, specializes in Renaissance literature, feminist theory, and critical race studies.
+CELIA R. CAPUTI DAILEADER, Professor, specializes in Renaissance literature, feminist theory, Virginia Woolf, and critical race studies.
 She is one of the contributors of the new ground-breaking Oxford edition of The Collected Works of Thomas Middleton and has been quoted in Time magazine (European edition) as an authority on Middleton's women, especially in relation to Shakespeare's.
 She has a second residence in Lecce, Italy, and frequently teaches for FSU's International Programs.
 Professor Caputi Daileader was a semi-finalist in the annual literary competition associated with Italy's prestigious Salon del Libro di Torino; her essay "Come l'ago della bussola" ("Like the Needle to the Pole") is the only work by a North American in the anthology associated with this event, Linguamadre Duemilatredici (Mother Tongue 2013).
 Her first novel, She Dances The Tarantella, brings the reader to a rarely celebrated, fascinating region of southern Italy and is available in both paperback and e-book formats from Amazon.com.

 - Celia R. Caputi, She Dances The Tarantella.
 Amazon/Kindle, 2013.

 - Women & Others: Perspectives on Race, Gender, and Empire.
 Co-edited with Rhoda E. Johnson and Amilcar Shabazz.
 Palgrave, 2007.

 - John Fletcher, The Tamer Tamed.
 Co-edited with Gary Taylor.
 Manchester UP: Revels

 - Racism, Misogyny, and the Othello Myth: Inter-racial Couples from Shakespeare to